ATTENTION: MEASLES CASES IN LOS ANGELES COUNTY

 Common symptoms for measles include:

 Measles can cause several health complications.
 Common complications include ear infections and diarrhea.
 About 1 in 5 people who are not vaccinated in the United States who get measles will be hospitalized.
 Serious complications include lung infection (pneumonia), dehydration, or swelling of the brain.
-In rare cases, it can affect the brain years after a child has recovered from illness.
-Before widespread vaccines in the United States, hundreds of people died from measles.
+In rare cases, the measles virus can affect the brain years after a child has recovered from illness, causing brain damage and death.
+Before widespread vaccines in the United States, hundreds of people died from measles every year.

 Those who are more likely to have serious complications due to measles are:

-If you think you have been exposed to measles:
+If you have been exposed to someone with measles:

-Watch your health for 3 weeks after you return.
-Measles is highly contagious and can spread to others through coughing and sneezing.
+Watch your health for 3 weeks after you return from your trip.
+Measles is very contagious and can spread to others through coughing and sneezing.

 Call your doctor immediately if you or your child gets sick with a rash and fever.
 Tell your doctor you traveled abroad, and whether you have received MMR vaccine.